 where $\mchirp^d = \eta^{3/5} \mtot^d$ is the detector-frame chirp mass, $G$ is the gravitational constant, $\Msun$ the mass of the sun, $c$ the speed of light and $f_0$ an arbitrary frequency.
 Following previous works \cite{Roy_2017, Roy_2019}, we extend the description of the metrics in this parameter space to CBCs up to higher masses. \\

 Rearranging Equation \ref{02-eq:match_metric_approx} as a function of the \textit{mismatch} ($\equiv 1 - M$), we can recognize the equation for an ellipsoid.
 Therefore, in this framework, a surface of constant mismatch around a given template can be treated as a sphere of radius $R = \sqrt{1 - M}$, deformed by a linear transformation fully described by the matrix corresponding to the metric at that point.
-Noticing that this sphere is universal and does not depend on the template under consideration, placing new templates around the ones that triggered the \snropt{} boils down to the following steps: \begin{itemize} \item pre-generating a \textit{universal} template bank in an abstract space where mismatches between points correspond to simple Euclidean distances, \item projecting this bank using the metric of the template that maximizes the posterior probability density function (PDF) (Equation \ref{03-eq:bayes}). \item and finally mapping the resulting dimensionless chirp times to the physical parameters---such as individual masses and spins---used to generate the waveforms for the matched filtering. \end{itemize}
+Noticing that this sphere is universal and does not depend on the template under consideration, placing new templates around the ones that triggered the \snropt{} boils down to the following steps: \begin{itemize} \item pre-generating a \textit{universal} template bank in an abstract space where mismatches between points correspond to simple Euclidean distances, \item projecting this bank onto the dimensionless chirp-time space using the metric of the parameter space at the location of the template that maximizes the posterior probability density function (PDF) (Equation \ref{03-eq:bayes}). \item and finally mapping the resulting dimensionless chirp times to the physical parameters \tripledash{} such as individual masses and spins \tripledash{} used to generate the waveforms for the matched filtering. \end{itemize}

 For the first step, we use a simple stochastic algorithm to generate independent samples distributed within a sphere.
 This exact process is described in Appendix \ref{sec:A01_universalbank}.
 A key point is the decision to accept or reject a new sample.
 This decision determines the bank’s minimal match.
 We check that the candidate sample has no neighbor already accepted within a distance corresponding to the targeted minimal match.
 By adjusting this distance according to a given density function, we are able to fine-tune the coverage of the \snropt{} bank throughout the space.